Use the links below to find the specific answer to your questions

 - Drive traffic

-In addition to getting small group data, the Church Community Builder API can also be used to:
+The Church Community Builder API can be used to:

 - Allow individuals to log in through your website

 - Enable your church to give online

 How can our church use the Church Community Builder API?

 If you’ve read this far, you’re probably thinking this ‘API’ thing is pretty cool and you’re looking for some next steps.
 A word of warning, however: Utilizing the Church Community Builder API requires experience and a solid grasp of web development.
 You may have a web developer in your church who can program your website to connect with our API.
 But if you don't, there is another option: hire an experienced programmer who has previously worked with API development to assist you with the programming/integration for your project.

 The following document will provide you with instructions for accessing and using the API services currently available within Church Community Builder.
 It will also describe how to get access to the API User Community within our Village site.
 It is available both here and to the Master Administrator or those with the Edit System-wide Settings admin privilege by clicking the Settings Gear > API.